 In general, whey powder comes in three forms: concentrates, isolates, and hydrolysates.
 To put it simply: isolates are known for having a higher protein content than concentrates, and both have been known to taste better than hydrolysates.

 Isolates are more refined than concentrates, meaning the majority of the powder itself is the protein, which has been “isolated” from other non-protein substances.
 In other words, isolates have more protein per dose than concentrates, and therefore have fewer calories and generally less total lactose, fats, cholesterol or carbohydrates.
-That said, because of this isolates are slightly more expensive, so whey concentrates are often a better financial choice for those on a strict budget.
+Here at Care/of our whey protein is in isolate form and comes from grass fed cows with 18 grams of protein per serving.

 Hydrolysates tend to have a more bitter taste since this type of protein has been exposed to either acid, heat or enzymes to disconnect the bonds which link the amino acids.
 This allows the protein to be absorbed into the body more rapidly than its counterparts, which can be ideal for those looking to use protein powder in conjunction with intense athletic training.